jhn7111/IMGropper/README.md

 A image cropping gui application.

 The application performs cropping multiple images to parts you want, with the same resolution.
 It only works in jpeg format.
-(I have plans to add other formats.
+(I have plan to add other formats.
 Somedays...)

 ## Installation